titipata/customize_ipython_notebook/README.md

 Then, you will rejoice by this beautiful selected font :)

-####Custom in IPython Notebook
+####Custom Style in IPython Notebook

-You can also download style to ipython notebook by simply adding these line to the notebook.
+You can also download style to ipython notebook by simply adding these lines to the notebook.
 This will work with another  customize `css` file which will become handy if you want to change style in particular notebook:

 ```python
 import requests